TodayThursday, June 04, 2026

 Rituals:

-Hekate’s ancient devotees held dinners in her honor known as Hekate Suppers.
+Hekate’s ancient devotees held dinners in her honour known as Hekate Suppers.
 Foods associated with her were prepared.
 The entrée was usually fish, especially red mullet.
 Devotees feasted and celebrated.
 Offerings and leftovers were placed outside the door or at a crossroads for Hekate and her hounds.
 Even way back when, cynics scoffed that food placed outside was actually consumed by feral dogs and homeless people without realizing that this is Hekate’s intent: this is one way she accepts offerings.
 (The Church was still trying to eradicate this ritual as late as the eleventh century.)

 Smaller, private offerings may be left at a crossroads, too: